 2. Trim seam allowance to 1/8″

-3. Turn right sides out, press, and topstitch around the sides and curve, 1/8″ from the edge.inseamFor both pant legs, fold in half right sides together, pin, and sew the bottom half of the leg.
+3. Turn right sides out, press, and topstitch around the sides and curve, 1/8″ from the edge.For both pant legs, fold in half right sides together, pin, and sew the bottom half of the leg.
 Finish the seams with a serger or zig zag stitch.

 Next take your two cuff pieces and fold in half-short raw edges matching, and with fabric right sides together.
 Pin and sew, finish seams.